Battle of Nicopolis (1798): Battle

 The course of the subsequent battle is also not entirely clear, as the eyewitness and third-hand accounts offer partial views of the event at best.
 According to the reconstruction by the historian James S. Curlin, already at midnight on 22/23 October the Albanians fired their guns, accompanied by loud cries.
 La Salcette and Richemont left their quarters in Preveza and headed to the fortifications to assume command.
 Fifty French soldiers were left in Preveza under Captain Blanc to maintain order, and a further fifty were stationed outside the city under Captain Jean-Marie Tissot as a rearguard and to cover a French retreat.
 The right of the French center was given to the local civil guard, under Panos Tzarlabas.
 The first attack was launched by 500 Albanians under Mukhtar Pasha shortly after.
 Either then or shortly before that, Christakis Kalogeros, Perraivos, and seventy Prevezans deserted the French lines and made for the shore, from where they escaped on boats to the Ionian Islands.

-At around 03:00, firing resumed, and continued sporadically under daybreak, when two French grenadier companies counter-attacked and drove the Albanians back to the ancient theatre of Nicopolis.
+At around 03:00, firing resumed, and continued sporadically until daybreak, when two French grenadier companies counter-attacked and drove the Albanians back to the ancient theatre of Nicopolis.
 After a company commander was killed, the Albanians took advantage of the disorder in the French lines to push them back again.
 Worried that his men were spread too thinly La Salcette ordered his men to return to their original positions, but the execution of this manoeuvre failed due to the broken terrain and the pressure of the Albanians.
 At around 08:00, Ali Pasha launched the mass of his army against the French.
 The latter held for a couple of hours, but a charge by Ali's cavalry broke their lines, and the battle descended into melee combat.